Create Your First Project

 In between poses, the model made no movements to cover himself up.
 He was postulated just as he would have been while wearing clothes, leaning casually on the prop blocks, stretching out his quads, even manspreading a little, while chatting with the instructor about what was to come on the schedule.
 Any questions we directed towards him were asked demurely at first, eyes cast away.
 Art questions our arbitrary binaries: we were unsteadied by the constant shift from the model as the unwavering object of our focused attention, to just another human being in the shared room.
 But why not both?

 In between sketches, we wandered within the Galleries, pressing between droves of tourists and sweating Londoners alike to see Michelangelo’s unfinished The Entombment, and attempt replicas in our sketchbooks.
-Throughout the course, the live models would imitate poses similar to those oil-finished shapes in the paintings, and through the rhythm of practice, we would get closer to capturing the full figure1 of the subject.
+Throughout the course, the live models would imitate poses similar to those found in the oil-finished paintings, and through the rhythm of practice, we would get closer to capturing the full figure of the subject.

 ii. the female nude; social and societal permissions around voyeurism